• Skip to primary navigation

 Luckily, veterinarians can test for this disease, which is treatable with early intervention.

-Besides CT, the Bedlington Terrier is a pretty healthy dog.
+Besides CT, the Bedlington Terrier is a generally healthy breed.
 Some may suffer from hip or elbow dysplasia, but these degenerative conditions could affect many breeds.

-Be sure to check your Bedlington’s ears often; pups with long, flappy ears have a higher risk of ear infection.
+Be sure to check your Bedlington’s ears often; pups with long, flappy ears are at a higher risk of ear infections.

 Grooming

-If you don’t mind their curly fur a little longer, you can extend the time between appointments.
+If you don’t mind their curly coat a little longer, you can extend the time between appointments.

-Bedlington Terriers are intelligent, companionable dogs.
+Be sure you understand Bedlington Terrier temperament.
+These are intelligent, companionable dogs.
 If you’re a first-time dog owner, this breed is relatively easy to train, gentle and alert.

 They make great family dogs and do well with children.
 If raised alongside other dogs, Bedlington Terriers can adjust to other canines.